dsa28s/compose-video/README.md

 This library is a video player component available in Android Jetpack Compose. <br />
 Based on Google [ExoPlayer](https://github.com/google/ExoPlayer).

+In addition to the basic functions of Exoplayer, it supports full screen, PIP, ChromeCast, and more.
+All formats supported by ExoPlayer are playable, and DRM content is also supported.

 ### Installation